-Identity theft is a particularly insidious type of crime, in that the criminal in some fashion obtains the victim's personal information, and uses that to create fraudulent checking accounts, credit accounts, apply for loans, or even make retail purchases, all in the victim's name.
+Identity theft is a particularly insidious type of crime, in that the criminal obtains the victim's personal information, and uses it to create fraudulent checking accounts, credit accounts, apply for loans, or even make retail purchases, all in the victim's name.
 In worst case scenarios, it can be years before the victim realizes this has occurred, and it can take a tremendous amount of time, effort, and resources to resolve.

 Criminals can obtain personal data a number of ways.
 There are basic steps you can take to mitigate your risk.